Getting Started

 Requirements¶

-Adding the DGS Framework dependency with Spring GraphQL¶
+Adding the DGS Framework dependency with Spring for GraphQL¶

 If you used the Spring Initializr to generate your DGS project, these steps are not necessary, your project is ready to go!